shadskii/cloud-service/README.md

 scale with large datasets.

 ##### How long did you spend on this exercise?
 If you had unlimited more time to spend on this, how would you spend it and how would you prioritize each item?
-I spent approximately a week on this assignment.
+I spent approximately two weeks on this assignment, of those two weeks I would estimate that I spent 15-20 hours working on this.
  If I had more time on this I would have explored using AWS.
 AWS provides a great number of services that could improve scalability.
 These include dynamic scaling and their API gateway.
+Another area I would have spent more time would have been scaling MongoDB.
+Out of the box Mongo is scalable but running parallel instances of it would yield a more scalable service.
-The web service itself should be sufficiently scalable so the highest priority in scaling is the load balancing.
+ The web service itself should be sufficiently scalable so the highest priority in scaling is the load balancing and persistence layer.

 ##### If you were to critique your code, what would you have to say about it?
 Unit test coverage should be higher than it is.
 It was very difficult to achieve test coverage for LineRepository which is an interface used by Spring to define the queries that can be made to MongoDB.
-Starting and MongoDB instance for the test proved difficult.
+Starting and stopping the MongoDB instance for the test proved difficult.